Domestic tourism forecasts

 • must be used with caution

-• should be considered alongside TRA’s Tourism Recovery Scenarios based on September 2020 research.
+• should be considered alongside TRA’s tourism recovery scenarios based on September 2020 research.

 Australia is expected to reopen to international visitors during 2022.
 However, there are uncertainties about how this will affect tourism over the short term.
 These include: